boliveira0/drawing-program/README.md

     3- Quit
         Quits the program

-2. Build
+Build

-In order to package the app with dependencies, build the app using the following command: mvn package
+In order to package the program with all its dependencies, build the app using the following maven command: mvn package

-3. Run
+Run

+Once the artifact <i>drawing-local-jar-with-dependencies.jar</i> is generated, open a bash window and run using the following command:

-java -jar target/drawing-local-jar-with-dependencies.jar
+java -jar drawing-local-jar-with-dependencies.jar